Felix-Voyle/Tekker-Tracker-MS1/readme.md

 - As a returning visitor I want to know that my material has been successfully submitted.
   1. Upon successful upload of material, user is presented with a message confirming that their material was succesfully uploaded.

-- As a returning visitor I want to know i will receive some feedback on my submission.
-  1. Succesful upload message confirms that Tekker tracker will be in touch regarding upload.

 #### Frequent  Visitor Goals
 - As a frequent user i would have received feedback on previous submissions and be looking to submit more or improved content.
   1. I now have a good understanding of the website and I can easily navigate to the upload section either by the "upload now"